10 Dog-Friendly Trails Near San Francisco

 3. Inspiration Point, San Francisco

 This easy, 2.9-mile Presidio stroll comes with immaculate city views and endless clusters of swaying trees.
 Leashed dogs and their owners will enjoy Andy Goldsworthy’s artistic installations, including the 90-foot high tower of Monterey trunks, known as Spire, and the curved Wood Line.
-Don’t forget to stop by the lookout point for a breathe-taking shot of the Palace of Fine Arts.
+Don’t forget to stop by the lookout point for a breath-taking shot of the Palace of Fine Arts.

 4. Diablo Foothills Regional Park, Walnut Creek